 I have gone at length to describe how I feel about adrenal fatigue.
 So I am going to include some super helpful articles to build on what we end up discussing today.
 (Read: The 7 causes of adrenal stress and how you can end them today)

 Folks that do not have a specific disease damaging their adrenals, but who have low cortisol, believe that “adrenal fatigue” is signifying that the adrenals are broken in some way, shape, or form.
 Some have even likened it to a weaker version of Addison’s disease.

 Addison’s disease is sort of like the adrenal-version of Hashimoto’s disease.
-It is an autoimmune disease where the body eats up the adrenals – leaving the adrenals with a deficiency of cells to perform its role in the body well enough.
+It is an autoimmune disease where the body eats up the adrenals.
+Leaving the adrenals with a deficiency of cells to perform its role in the body well enough.

 Therefore, it has been suggested that if the body has low cortisol, it is because the body can no longer make cortisol.
-Adrenal fatigue comes from this idea that someone is tired, specifically because their adrenals are tired.
+Adrenal fatigue comes from this idea that someone is tired.
+Specifically because their adrenals are tired.
 It has a bit of a double meaning in that way.

 Bottom Line: Lorraine, your doctor is completely right.
 This is simply not true.
-Your cortisol is not low because your adrenals cannot make it – it is low because your body does not want your adrenals to make it.
+Your cortisol is not low because your adrenals cannot make it.
+It is low because your body does not want your adrenals to make it.
 That in itself is a super important difference here.

-The Significance of Low Cortisol
+The True Impact Of Low Morning Cortisol

 There has been a lot of literature on what we now know as the “cortisol awakening response” (CAR).
-Basically, it all boils down to the fact that you should be making a bunch of cortisol once you wake up – as it is a healthy thing for your body to do.
+Basically, it all boils down to the fact that you should be making a bunch of cortisol once you wake up.
+As it is a healthy thing for your body to do.